Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose the Sabai Sofa?

 Start with posture.
-If you sit upright a lot, prioritize controlled seat depth and back support—Essential was the safest fit.
-If your default is lounging, Elevate gives you a soft landing without going as extreme as the deepest seats.
-If you love curl-up lounging, Evergreen is the most rewarding.
-If you host overnight guests, Eclipse is the practical choice.
+If you sit upright often, choose the more controlled seat depth and stronger back support of Essential.
+If your default posture is relaxed, Elevate gives a softer landing without going as deep as Evergreen.
+If you want a sofa for curling up, Evergreen is the easiest recommendation.
+If you need a guest bed, Eclipse is the practical choice.

-Before you commit, measure depth as carefully as width.
-The deeper models need more front-to-back clearance even when the width looks manageable on paper.
+Before committing, measure depth as carefully as width.
+The deeper models need more front-to-back clearance, even when the width looks manageable on paper.

 Limitations

-The biggest trade-off in this lineup is posture.
-Evergreen and Eclipse are built for deep lounging, so long, upright laptop sessions usually require extra pillows.
-On the other end, Essential’s lower seat height can feel down low if you’re up and down all day.
-And if your room has tight walkways, the deeper designs can crowd traffic flow even when the width looks reasonable.
+The biggest trade-off is posture.
+Evergreen and Eclipse are built around deep lounging, so long upright laptop sessions usually require extra pillows.
+Essential sits lower, which can feel inconvenient if you stand up often.
+In tight rooms, the deeper designs can crowd traffic flow even when their width fits.

 Sabai Sofa Vs. Alternatives